OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

 You can now set a DNS A record to that IP and set an SSL certificate by editing the web-app Ingress

+## Cleanup

+The cleanup script at `scripts/kamatera-cleanup.py` in this repository can be used to delete all kamatera servers in your account

+It should run with a Python 3.6 interpreter

 ## Next Steps

 * [Kubernetes documentation](https://kubernetes.io/docs/home/)